stephan-dum/ProxyClass/README.md

 ## Key Features
 - Reflects all changes to the prototypes even after mixin took place
 - Use `instanceof` on multi classes

+## Downside of this approach
+To achive a seamless use of `instanceof` all subclass[Symbols.hasInstance], execpt Object, will be overwritten for every new multiclass.

+Try to avoid multiclasses and instanceof as much as possible, the native `instanceof` operation is already quite expensive and overwriting `[Symbol.hasInstance]` makes it even worse!

 ## Examples

 ```javascript